Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds

-\abstract {Most Active Galactic Nuclei (AGN) are Radio Quiet, with radio emission that may arise from star-formation activity, AGN-driven winds, weak jets, and coronal activity.
-Disentangling these mechanisms is challenging and requires detailed multi-wavelength investigation, but it is crucial for quantifying AGN feedback in galaxy evolution.} {We present a detailed radio investigation of 21 X-ray selected AGN in the Supermassive Black Hole Winds in X-Rays (SUBWAYS) sample ($L_{bol} \simeq 10^{44.9-46.3}$ erg/s, z=0.1-0.5), selected to systematically search for Ultra-Fast Outflows (UFOs).
-UFOs are detected in $\sim30\%$ of the targets, with measured velocities and kinetic luminosities, making the sample particularly well-suited for investigating the role and signatures of multi-scale outflows at different frequencies.} {We build the radio Spectral Energy Distribution of the sources complementing our proprietary data, collected with the JVLA at 1.5 and 6 GHz, with images from LoTSS (145 MHz) and other publicly available radio surveys between 150 and 1400 MHz.
+\abstract {Most active galactic nuclei (AGNs) are radio quiet (RQ), with radio emission that may arise from star-formation activity, AGN-driven winds, weak jets, and coronal activity.
+Disentangling these mechanisms is challenging and requires detailed multi-wavelength investigations, but it is crucial for quantifying AGN feedback in galaxy evolution.} {We present a detailed radio investigation of 22 X-ray-selected AGNs in the Supermassive Black Hole Winds in X-Rays (SUBWAYS) sample ($L_{bol} \simeq 10^{44.9-46.3}$ erg/s, z=0.1-0.5), selected to systematically search for ultra-fast outflows (UFOs).
+The UFOs are detected in $\sim30\%$ of the targets, with measured velocities and kinetic luminosities, making the sample particularly well-suited for investigating the role and signatures of multi-scale outflows at different frequencies.} {We built the radio spectral energy distribution of the sources complementing our proprietary data, collected with the JVLA at 1.5 and 6 GHz, with images from LoTSS (145 MHz) and other publicly available radio surveys between 150 and 1400 MHz.

-We investigate the role and occurrence of the aforementioned mechanisms, with particular interest in outflows and their possible relation with UFOs.
-To achieve this, we combined information on spectral indices, luminosities, and morphologies of the radio emission with properties derived in other wavebands, such as the Star Formation Rate, the X-ray luminosity, the Eddington ratio or the UFO kinetic luminosity.} {All the sources are detected and are mostly consistent with RQ AGN.
-For $\sim80\%$ of the sources the data suggest the presence of an outflow (wind or weak jet).
-Interestingly, our results indicate that AGN with UFOs tend to have larger radio extension and a steep radio spectrum consistent with outflows.
-Moreover, the radio emission of the 6 UFO hosts is consistent with predictions from wind-driven shock models, possibly indicating a direct connection between the two phases.
-Alternatively, this may simply reflect environmental conditions that favour the production of both phenomena.} {} \keywords{radio emission -- AGN -- feedback -- SED -- VLA -- LOFAR}
+We investigated the role and occurrence of the aforementioned mechanisms, with particular interest in outflows and their possible relation to UFOs.
+To achieve this, we combined information on spectral indices, luminosities, and morphologies of radio emission with properties derived in other wavebands, such as the star formation rate, the X-ray luminosity, the Eddington ratio, or the UFO kinetic luminosity.} {All sources are detected and are mostly consistent with RQ AGNs.
+For $\sim80\%$ of the sources, the data suggest the presence of an outflow (wind or weak jet).
+Interestingly, our results indicate that AGNs with UFOs tend to have larger radio extension and a steep radio spectrum consistent with outflows.
+Moreover, the radio emission of the six UFO hosts is consistent with predictions from wind-driven shock models, possibly indicating a direct connection between the two phases.
+Alternatively, this may simply reflect physical conditions that favour the production of both phenomena.} {} \keywords{radio emission -- AGN -- feedback -- SED -- VLA -- LOFAR}